niskrev/OOP/README.md

-This repository contains files used to learn OOP in python.
+This repository contains files used to learn object oriented programming in python.